 In my summary of Guo Yuhua’s fantastic book on a Shaanbei village, I mentioned the blind bard Li Huaiqiang.
 The complex fortunes of these bards under Maoism and since the reforms require a nuanced approach, and deserve a separate post.

 As I edit my old material from around 2000, I’m aware that fieldwork is always of its time.
-I haven’t sought to update it, but the period since then will also have seen rapid change.
+I haven’t sought to update it, but the period since then will also have seen rapid change—which I discuss further below in my review of a more recent book.

 Sighted bard Li Wenjin performs a “story for well-being” to protect the son of the host family, first inviting the gods in the courtyard and then narrating a sequence of stories before the altar inside the cave-dwelling (see DVD §C4 with my Ritual and music of north China, volume 2: Shaanbei, and pp.83–4 there).